CryptoServices/cryptoservices.github.io/_posts/2015-09-10-factoring-rsa-keys-with-tls-perfect-forward-secrecy.markdown

 A team of researchers ran an attack for nine months, and from 4.8 billion of ephemeral handshakes with different TLS servers **they recovered hundreds of private keys**.

 The theory of the attack is actually pretty old, [Lenstra's famous memo on the CRT optimization](http://infoscience.epfl.ch/record/164524/files/nscan20.PDF) was written in 1996.
 Basicaly, when using the CRT optimization to compute a RSA signature, if a fault happens, a simple computation will allow the private key to be recovered.
-This kind of attacks are usually thought and fought in the realm of *smartcards* and other *embedded devices*, where faults can be induced with lasers and other magical weapons.
+This kind of attacks are usually thought of and fought in the realm of *smartcards* and other *embedded devices*, where faults can be induced with lasers and other magical weapons.

-The research is novel in a way because they made use of **Accidental Faults Attack**, which is one of the rare kind of remote side-channel attacks.
+The research is novel in a way because they made use of **Accidental Fault Attack**, which is one of the rare kind of remote side-channel attacks.

 This is interesting, the oldest passive form of *Accidental Fault Attack* I can think of is **Bit Squatting** that might go back to 2011 at that [defcon talk](https://www.youtube.com/watch?v=aT7mnSstKGs).